SinMDM/SinMDM/README.md

 <img alt="example" src="assets/inbetween20.gif" width="80%"/>

-generated parts are colored in orange scheme, given input is colored in blue scheme.
+generated parts are colored in an orange scheme, given input is colored in a blue scheme.

 ### Motion expansion